 This document may be made available in alternative formats, please contact us to discuss your requirements.
+Definitions of key terms used in this publication are available in Appendix 2 - Glossary.

 Purpose

 This is an annual publication which reports finalised figures on the key measurements of local authority collected municipal waste for councils and waste management groups in Northern Ireland.